adam-rms/website/docs/user-guide/app/adam-rms-app.md

 First, you need to set your location using a Location barcode, or a custom location text.
 You can then scan a barcode and follow any prompts from the App.

 If the barcode is already associated with an asset, the app will show you details of that asset.
-If it’s a new barcode, the app will ask you the following questions (if you have permission 88):
+If it’s a new barcode, the app will ask you the following questions (if you have permission ASSETS:ASSET_BARCODES:VIEW:SCAN_IN_APP):
 1. Would you like to associate this barcode with an asset?
 2. Enter the current asset Tag.
    - This will usually be an A-XXXX value